snak10/DSHelperPlugin/README.md

 1. Open Figma Desktop app
 2. Open any file
 3. Right-click on the canvas
-4. Select Development > Load existing plugin from manifest
+4. Select Development > Import plugin from manifest
 5. Navigate to the plugin folder
 6. Select manifest.json